Joseph-Hansel/code-challenge-1/README.md

 > [!NOTE]
 > Failure to enter a value is not an option that can terminate the program.
 (You have to answer all prompts.)

+Just to be sure that the program is harmless, you want to cross-check by cloning this repository to your local machine.
+You can then open the project folder in your preferred code editor (like VS Code) or, for quick viewing, open the index.html file directly in your web browser.

 ## Contributers (Authors).

 This Code Challenge is a result of the work put in by: